Jess-Do-It/GitHub/README.md

 # GitHub
-Learning how to use githib
+Learning how to use GitHub